CCCT Board of Directors

 Francisco Lopez

 Francisco currently works at Vena Energy Taiwan and is responsible for Regional Procurement APAC for Offshore Wind division.
-He previously worked for Northland Power on the Hailong projects and R3 as GM procurement.
+He previously worked for Northland Power on the Hailong projects as GM procurement.
 Before that in China with Nordex as Global Homologation director.
 He also worked in various roles for Bombardier, Alstom Energy and Novabus.
 Francisco is fluent in English, French, Spanish and conversational Mandarin.
-He holds a bachelor’s degree in business management from Hautes Etudes Commerciales, Montreal University.
+He holds a bachelor’s degree in business management from Hautes Etudes Commerciales, Montreal University

 Director